huridocs/uwazi-documentation/admin-docs/managing-settings.md

 ## How to configure your collection’s general  settings

-You can control various basic aspects of your Uwazi instance by navigating to the **Settings** area, then clicking on **Collection** in the left sidebar.
+You can control various basic aspects of your instance by navigating to the **Settings** area, then clicking on **Collection** in the left sidebar.
 If you make any changes, please ensure that you click **Save**.

 ### Change the name of your collection